sagarsaini12/Ecommerce/README.md

 # 🛒 E-Commerce Website (Frontend)

-This is a fully responsive E-Commerce website built using HTML, CSS, and JavaScript.
+This is a fully responsive E-Commerce website built using React.js , Tailwind CSS, HTML and JavaScript.
 The project simulates an online shopping platform with product listings, cart functionality, and interactive UI.

 ---